Funchal is the capital city of Madeira and is the base for many visitors to the island.

-It is free to enter the church but to the left of the altar, you can pay 1 Euro to climb 82 rickety, creaking wooden steps to a tower lookout point.
+The church is free to enter and to the left of the altar, you can pay €1 to climb 82 rickety, creaking wooden steps to the tower lookout point.

 Santa Clara Convent (Convento de Santa Clara)

-The Convent is open 10 am-12 pm and 3 pm – 5 pm, closed on Sundays and holidays.
+The Convent is open 10 am-12 pm and 3 pm – 5 pm and is closed on Sundays and holidays.